-In this article, we’re going to look at two of the best document collaboration software applications on the market, Confluence vs. SharePoint.
-We’ll go into detail on the features, benefits, and pricing that come with these competing platforms to try to help you decide which is better for your business.
+Two popular document collaboration software application tools currently on the market are Atlassian Confluence and Microsoft SharePoint.
+In a head-to-head comparison of Confluence vs. SharePoint, we’ll explore the features, benefits, and pricing that come with these competing platforms to try to help you decide which is better for your business.

-Both of these firms offer document collaboration and team communication tools.
-Atlassian offers Confluence and Microsoft sells SharePoint.
-In a feature-by-feature comparison of Confluence and SharePoint, both seem to offer some of the features that one would expect with this kind of business collaboration software.
+Both companies offer document collaboration and team communication tools that support small and large businesses.
+In a feature-by-feature comparison of Confluence and SharePoint, both seem to offer at least some of the capabilities you might expect from business collaboration software.
 For example, they both offer:

-- The ability to coordinate tasks, project planning, and deadlines, as well as offering team members the ability to assign to do’s.
-This should include workflow management features that allow the user automate document approval or review while tracking process steps.
+- The ability to coordinate tasks, project planning, and deadlines, as well as offering team members the ability to assign to-dos.
+This should include workflow management features that allow the user to automate document approval or review while tracking process steps.

-- Collaboration on documents between team members.
+- Support for collaborating on documents between team members.
 However, this software should do more than maintain proper version control.
 It should serve as the hub for a client project, allowing instant messaging, scheduling, and task lists.
 These tools should be scalable to the largest teams but not too unwieldy for smaller organizations.

-The problem today is that the IT market has collaborative task management spread over multiple software applications for lead generation, collaboration on documents, project management, communications, etc. According to Computer World, 92% of IT professionals say they have an average of around four different applications that do what both Confluence and SharePoint can do.
-Integrating multiple legacy platforms is not only a problem for IT teams, but overly time-consuming for internal teams stuck repeating tasks.
+According to Computer World, 92% of IT professionals say they have an average of around four different applications that do what both Confluence and SharePoint can do.
+As a result, integrating multiple legacy platforms is not only a problem for IT teams, but overly time-consuming for internal teams stuck repeating tasks.

 Although enterprise organizations have been conservatively slow to adopt many of the digital disruptors that we see today, the market for software collaboration tools is expanding at a compound annual growth rate of 13%, according to Computer World.